-The ServiceNow Patching Program updates customer instances to required patch versions throughout the year.
+The ServiceNow Patching Program (SPP) updates customer instances to required patch versions throughout the year.
 With this program, instances get the latest security, performance, and functional fixes.
 Most importantly, patching remediates known security vulnerabilities and is an essential component of any patch management process.

 When will the Patching Program go into effect and replace the Quarterly Patching Program?